Zi0MIX/T5-SONG-TIMER-MOD/README.md

 - Songs now have splits
 - Moon now requires pre-selection of the song
 - Verruckt spawns are now set for White & Blue to always spawn on Jug Side

+### V2.1
+- Velocity Meter was changed to look like on First Room Fix
+- GSPEED is not longer displaying at all times, instead an allert is triggered if the value is changed
+- Fixes to `split` dvar.

+### 3.0